DjeDt/Death/README.md

 ## III - View

-In Death, we implemented a pt_note infection as describe by Elfmaster in his book [book name] .
+In Death, we implemented a pt_note infection as describe by Elfmaster.

 This infection method is useful because instead of the segment padding infection, pt_note allow us to infect a binary without any size limit.
-It's visible but this project is not aim to be a silent virus, be to learn as much as possible.
+It's visible but this project is not aim to be a silent virus, but to learn as much as possible.

 We decided to write this project in a totally new way that allow us to prevent static reverse way better than with traditional code.
 We implemented a one go execution.
 As you can see, each function call the next one without turning back.